Leonardo-Cyber-Security/multilanguage_Leonardo_Services/docs/en/PaaS.md

 - *Model training & fine-tuning* → ability to train models on specific fonts or languages ​​(with dedicated datasets).
 - *Image enhancement* → supports skew correction, binarization, thresholding, and deskewing.

-The main components of the Google Tesseract OCR-based service are:
+The main components of service are:

 - *API Layer* → Exposes REST endpoints for loading images or URLs.
 - *Compute Layer* → Runs the Tesseract engine in scalable containers.